South Carolina DUI Car Accident Lawyers Protect the Rights of Those Injured by Drunk Drivers

 Imagine not being able to sleep at night because you’re in pain.
 Or never being able to get comfortable.
 Unable to rest or to do the things that bring you happiness.
 This is pain and suffering.
 It comes in many forms and degrees, but it is compensable.
-The trick to it is being able to prove and quantify it – something an experienced attorney can assist you with.
+The trick to it is being able to prove and quantify it – something drunk driving accident attorneys can assist you with.

 There are a lot of myths and confusion that seem to surround punitive damages.
 Essentially, this is money that a jury awards to a plaintiff to “punish” the defendant, though there is a very complicated legal definition and process by which this kind of award is reached.
 Perhaps what matters most is that if you prove that the at-fault driver was substantially impaired under the influence of alcohol or drugs, then punitive damages are not capped in South Carolina.